mercadopago/devsite-docs/guides/sdks-v2/official/java/howto-migrate.en.md

 >
 > The `bin` code in V2 is not just 6 digits, but 8 digits and this change does not interfere with the implementation at all.
 Also, the code is no longer accessible through the `cardNumber` component because now there is no longer an input in the field but a `div` and, inside the `div`, there is an iframe. <br/><br/>
 > <br/> <br/>
-> Now, to retrieve the bin we must attend the `binChange` event that exists in the div where the **card number** is contained.
+> Now, to retrieve the bin we must listen the `binChange` event that exists in the div where the **card number** is contained.

 * **V2**